open-switch/opx-build/README.md

 ## Manual build of single repository

-Sometimes, it is helpful to build a single repository with finer control.
+It can be helpful to build a single repository with finer control.

-It is always possible to enter the docker via `opx_run`, manually install prerequisite packages using `apt-get install` (for required Debian packages), `dpkg -i` (for required OPX packages), `pip install` (for required Python packages), etc., and run the command:
+It is always possible to enter the container via `opx_run` and manually install dependencies using `apt`, `dpkg`, `pip`, and so on.
+Then build as per usual.

 ```bash
 fakeroot debian/rules binary
 ```

-This will allow you to see all files created during the build, such as object files, libtool files, C++ source and header files for Yang models, etc., that would normally be cleaned up after an `opx_build` build terminates.
+This allows you to see all files created during the build that would normally be cleaned up after an `opx_build` build terminates.

-It is possible to build unstripped executables by adding the following line to the end of the file debian/rules:
+It is possible to build unstripped executables by adding the following line to the end of the file `debian/rules`:

 ```
 override_dh_strip: